 $ cx gateways open --name aws_bastion --key /tmp/gateway.pem --ttl 1h

-Now you can start deploying your stack.
+Now you can start deploying your application.

 After the deployment is finished you can invalidate the gateway or leave it until the TTL is over.